Stanley Brundy

+Brundy played for the Rapid City Thrillers in the Continental Basketball Association (CBA) from 1991 to 1993 and was selected as the CBA Newcomer of the Year and named to the All-CBA First Team in 1993, All-CBA Second Team in 1992 and All-Defensive Team in 1993.

-He has played in the CBA (where he was Newcomer of the Year in 1992), Venezuela, Colombia, Turkey (2nd division), the Philippines, France (2nd division), and Israel.
+Brundy also played in Venezuela, Colombia, Turkey (2nd division), the Philippines, France (2nd division), and Israel.
 He was the top rebounder in the Israel Basketball Premier League in four seasons: 2000–02 and 2005.